 |Applicant Competition||Very Low|

-Can I get into Taylor University?
-The school has a 87% acceptance rate.
+How hard is it to get into Taylor University and can I get accepted?
+The school has a 87% acceptance rate ranking it #40 in Indiana for lowest rate of acceptance.
 Last year, 1,452 out of 1,673 applicants were admitted making Taylor University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 36 percent.
 Taylor University typically accepts and attracts "A-" average high school students.
 Only 31% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|